 Solvency ratios are of interest to long-term creditors and shareholders.
 These groups are interested in the long-term health and survival of business firms.
 In other words, solvency ratios have to prove that business firms can service their debt or pay the interest on their debt as well as pay the principal when the debt matures.

 Solvency ratios also help the business owner keep an eye on downtrends that could eventuate in a possible bankruptcy.
-As the Debt/Asset ratio increases, the likelihood of bankruptcy also increases as the firm is financed more and more with debt as opposed to equity sources.
+As the debt/asset ratio increases, the likelihood of bankruptcy also increases as the firm is financed more and more with debt as opposed to equity sources.

-There are several different solvency ratios, some of them technical and of use primarily to auditors or corporate analysts, others easily assessed and of interest to professional accountants, business owners and shareholders alike.
+There are several solvency ratios, some of them technical and of use primarily to auditors or corporate analysts, others easily assessed and of interest to professional accountants, business owners and shareholders alike.
 A few of these basic solvency ratios are:

 - The Total Debt/Total Assets Ratio measures how much of the firm's asset base is financed using debt.
 If a firm's debt ratio is .5, that means for every dollar of debt there are two asset dollars, or, putting it another way, that the firm's equity totals twice its debt.

 - The Equity Ratio explains how much of the company is owned by its investors.
 The Equity Ratio is calculated by dividing total equity by total assets.
-It answers a basic, but very important question: if the company goes out of business after it pays all liabilities how much will be left for its investors.
+It answers a basic but very important question: If the company goes out of business after it pays all liabilities, how much will be left for its investors?

-- Interest Earned measures a company's ability meet its long-term debt obligations.
+- Interest Earned measures a company's ability to meet its long-term debt obligations.
 It's calculated by dividing corporate income before interest and income taxes (commonly abbreviated EBIT) by interest expense related to long-term debt.